Geoportail-Luxembourg/luxembourg-geoportail/README.md

 ### Make assets available

 Assets like translations are imported using an absolute path.
 Make them accessible via the right path.
-For geoportalv3, we choose to copy the assets directory with the `CopyPlugin`:
+For example, copy the assets directory with the `CopyPlugin`:

 ```js
 // webpack.config.js